 The Group is committed to ensure that the interests of all the important stakeholders - shareholders, suppliers and customers are being taken care.
 The Group emphasize on good corporate governance practices to meet shareholder expectations.
 For suppliers, the Group practice transparent and fair procurement policies.
-As for the customers, all the facilities within the Group are accredited with ISO9001:2000 Quality Management System and CDSA Anti-Piracy Compliance Program.
+As for the customers, all facilities within the Group are compliance with ISO9001:2000 Quality Management System, ISO14001:2004 Environmental Management System and CDSA Anti-Piracy Compliance Program.
 The Group is committed to supply quality products and meeting customers' satisfactions through continual improvement in technology, process and services.